 Laser-induced fluorescence spectroscopy of diatomic iodine excited using an argon ion laser.
 I performed this experiment in undergrad on October 13, 2020 when I took Modern Experimental Physics taught by Professor Seyffie Maleki.

-I am a theoretical and computational chemistry PhD candidate at
+I received my PhD in theoretical and computational chemistry from

 Johns Hopkins University.
-I use high-accuracy quantum chemical
+At Hopkins, I used high-accuracy quantum chemical

 calculations and machine learning to perform modeling and

 simulation of photochemical processes.
-I research laser cooling,
+I studied laser cooling,

 molecular conical intersections, and nonadiabatic chemical

-dynamics.
-I also serve as a Safety Captain on the Johns Hopkins
+Local Section website.
+I also served as a Safety Captain on the Johns Hopkins

 University